MitzaaA14/MatrixProject/README.md

 Three options for the menu:

 1. Start Game - Drawing mode where you can create pixel art
 2. Clear Draw - Clears the entire drawing
-3. About -  Displays project information
+3. About - Project information

 Navigation: